 (1) The approval of a local development plan has effect for a period of 10 years commencing on the day on which the local government approves the plan, or another period determined by the local government, unless the local government earlier revokes its approval.

-(2) For the purposes of subclause (1), a local development plan that was approved before the day referred to in the Planning and Development (Local Planning Schemes) Regulations 2015 regulation 2(b) (commencement day) is to be taken to have been approved on commencement day.
+(2) For the purposes of subclause (1), a local development plan that was approved before 19 October 2015 is taken to have been approved on that day.

 (3) A local government may extend the period of approval of a local development plan if there are no changes to the terms of the plan or the conditions attached to the approval.

+[Clause 57 amended: SL 2020/252 r.
+68.]

 58. Revocation of local development plan

 The local government must not revoke approval of a local development plan unless this Scheme is amended so that the development to which the plan relates is a non-conforming use.